 Recently, in the last three years combined, Solana Center composting programs have enabled the diversion of an estimated 6 million pounds of organic waste from the landfill, reducing greenhouse gas emissions by as much as 11,500 metric tons carbon dioxide equivalent, and returning valuable nutrients back to the soil without the use of harmful chemical fertilizers.

-- Managing a strong, dedicated community of volunteers who log 1,500+ volunteer hours annually
+- Managing a strong, dedicated community of volunteers who logged 3,000+ volunteer hours

 - Continuing to add capacity and infrastructure to divert millions of pounds of organic waste from landfills